Take a Walk on the Wild Side: Crochet Goals

 Way back before I had kids and was still a crochet hobbyist, I learned how to make crocheted cables.
 To use this fun new skill, I created the Cozy Cabled Ear Warmer as a product/gift that I would make for friends and family.
 Fast forward to Fall 2020, and a crochet friend wanted to work one up herself.
 Umm… how could I tell her how to do that?
 I has replicated these ear warmers over & over, but never wrote down the actual pattern.
 Of course I needed to change that!
 So I introduced my 3rd published pattern into this world.
 Could I officially be called a crochet pattern designer?

-Maybe one of your goals is to write & publish your own crochet pattern, but you don’t know where to start.
+Maybe one of your goals is to write and publish your own crochet pattern, but you don’t know where to start.
 Try out this e-course that I followed.
 Worked for me!

 Wild Goal #4: Partner with a Yarn Company